pmunts/muntsos/README.txt

 MuntsOS Embedded Linux

-This framework supports Linux on several single board microcomputers.
-The goal of the MuntsOS project is to deliver a turnkey, RAM resident Linux operating system for very low cost single board microcomputers.
+MuntsOS is a ferociously reduced Linux distribution for embedded systems.
+It runs on several microcomputer boards, including all 64-bit Raspberry Pi boards.
+MuntsOS delivers a turnkey RAM resident Linux operating system.
 With MuntsOS installed, such microcomputers can treated as components, as Linux microcontrollers, and integrated into other projects just like traditional single chip microcontrollers.

+Other embedded system Linux distributions such as Buildroot or Yocto Linux are very cumbersome and have very steep learning curves.
+If you are building a test fixture or process controller or almost any other embedded system that contains a Raspberry Pi board, MuntsOS offers a very high productivity development environment and a very easy to deploy target operating system.

 News